 So today, I want quickly remind you why you should never use your student loans to pay for living expenses in college and show you some alternatives.

 Alternatives To Student Loans To Pay For Living Expenses

 Just because you don’t have the money saved up to pay for your living expenses doesn’t mean should you borrow it with student loans.
 Yes, many times the financial aid office at school will make this sound like the way to go, but once you graduate, you’ll quickly realize it’s not.

 If you’re thinking to yourself that you’ll have to borrow student loans to pay for your college living expenses, I strongly encourage you to rethink that.
 Here are a couple of alternatives.

 The number one thing that you can do to avoid taking out more student loans than you need is simply to work in college.
 Too many times I hear this idea dismissed – “there’s too much workload” or “you need to focus on your studies”.
 Honestly, that’s just plain bullshit.

 Working in college is essential for all students, but more so if you need the money.
 Beyond the money, those who work in college develop awesome job skills that are obvious when you compare them to students who didn’t work – communication, problem solving, and time management.
 If you can’t handle working and school, you’re probably going to struggle in your first job with time management.

 Plus, you don’t need to work a lot.
 You should work backwards from your target earnings – probably around $1,600 per month or so.
 That’s $400 per week.
 Find a job at $15 per hour, and it’s about 30 hours per week.
-Don’t forget that you can supplement a single job with side gigs, like tutoring or driving for uBer.
+Don’t forget that you can supplement a single job with side gigs, like tutoring or becoming a driver partner with Uber.
 Here’s a list of over 100 ways to make money in college.